sanjaybhagia/sanjaybhagia.github.io/input/posts/2023-10-05-apim-to-servicebus-topics.md

 ![Project Deployed](/images/apim-sb-topic-message-properties.png)

 From this point, you can very well create an Azure function to receive messages from this topic and subscription.
-I'm not going into the details of that here but it should very quite straightforward to do that.

 ## Bonus - Azure Function App
 Now, we are ready to write our code to process the orders.
 But first, let's spin up an azure function.
 We need a storage account and Azure Function app first.